 The student will learn and participate in discussions about the application and art of getting the employees involved in becoming active members of workplace safety efforts and sharing in the workplace success.
 The science, resources and application of safety and health standards and best practices will be covered.

-With homicide currently, the fourth-leading cause of fatal occupational injuries in the United States workplace violence is a significant concern for employers and employees nationwide, your Safety & Health Program is not complete without addressing workplace violence.
+Homicide is currently the fourth-leading cause of fatal occupational injuries in the United States workplace.
+Violence is a significant concern for employers and employees nationwide.
+Your Safety & Health Program is not complete without addressing workplace violence.

 OSHA defines workplace violence as "any act or threat of physical violence, harassment, intimidation, or other threatening, disruptive behavior that occurs at the work site.
 It ranges from threats and verbal harassment to physical assaults and even homicide."
 There are currently no specific OSHA standards for workplace violence, however under the General Duty Clause, Section 5(a)(1) of the Occupational Safety and Health Act of 1970, employers are required to provide their employees with a place of employment that is “free from recognized hazards that are causing or are likely to cause death or serious physical harm."
 Training is a crucial element to ensure your employees are informed of the dangers and know what to do should threats occur.